hirenhk15/risk-models-for-medical-prognosis/README.md

 ## Steps

-1. Setup a pipeline that ingest data, validate data, preprocess and clean and encoding features
-2. Use shap to display on UI features contributing in positive prediction (in red) and features contributing in negative prediction (in blue).
+1. Use shap to display on UI features contributing in positive prediction (in red) and features contributing in negative prediction (in blue).